 Figure 1.
 The number of spectroscopically confirmed cluster members for each target of the CLASH-VLT Large Programme is shown.
-The small fraction of red-shifts from the literature is shown in green and the orange histograms indicate the expected number of advance in our ability to measure DM and baryonic mass profiles over the radial range of 10 kpc to ~ 5 Mpc by combining lensing, dynamical and X-ray methods.
-An example of such an accurate determi0.02-4.15.
-Large circles with 1, 3, 5 Mpc radii centred on the northern brightest cluster galaxy (BCG) are indicated.
-The HST image (ACS-WFC3 colour composite) is a magnified view of the core (2 by 1.8 arcminutes).
-To the left, the corresponding 3D distribution in redshift space (only over the redshift range 0.2-0.6) is shown.
+The small fraction of redshifts from the literature is shown in green and the orange histograms indicate the expected number of advance in our ability to measure DM and baryonic mass profiles over the radial range of 10 kpc to ~ 5 Mpc by combining lensing, dynamical and X-ray methods.
+An example of such an accurate determination of the mass density profiles from different probes is shown in Figure 3 for MACSJ1206.2-0847 (see Biviano et al., 2013 for details).
+Note the excellent agreement between the dynamical mass

 Figure 2.
 Spatial distribution of galaxies with reliable redshifts on a Subaru/Sup-Cam R-band field of MACSJ0416.1-2403 (29 by 25 arcminutes).
-Red symbols indicate 880 cluster members confirmed to date (galaxies with restframe velocities within $\pm$ 3000 km s-1 from the median z of 0.396), blue symbols are the other 3307 galaxies over the z range nation of the mass density profiles from different probes is shown in Figure 3 for MACSJ1206.2-0847 (see Biviano et al., 2013 for details).
-Note the excellent agreement between the dynamical mass
+Red symbols indicate 880 cluster members confirmed to date (galaxies with restframe velocities within \pm 3000 km s-1 from the median z of 0.396), blue symbols are the other 3307 galaxies over the z range